 Other types of artificial water systems that can potentially become contaminated include fountains, baths, showers, water taps, gardening sprinklers, spas, and humidifiers.

-Those with respiratory problems, including smokers, patients with chronic obstructive pulmonary disease (COPD) and those with lung cancer, are more susceptible.
+Existing health conditions: People with respiratory problems, including smokers, patients with chronic obstructive pulmonary disease (COPD) and those with lung cancer, are at higher risk.

-Heavy alcohol consumption increases the chance of having the disease, and one study has suggested that using cannabis may increase susceptibility.
+Lifestyle factors: Heavy alcohol consumption increases the risk, and one study has suggested that using cannabis may increase susceptibility.

-Physicians will look at the patient's signs and symptoms, and ask whether they have recently spent time in a large building such as a hotel or hospital.
+A physician will consider the signs and symptoms, and ask whether the patient has recently spent time in a large building, such as a hotel or hospital.

-- Urine test to detect antigens, the special proteins produced by the immune system to fight the Legionella bacteria
+- a urine test to detect antigens, the special proteins produced by the immune system to fight the Legionella bacteria

 Some patients may receive intravenous fluids to prevent dehydration.